Go Ad-Free

 The widespread development of antimicrobial resistance may lead to ten million deaths from drug-resistant infections by 2050.

-Experts for the United Nations have just issued an alarming analysis about drug-resistant infections.
-In 2019, 230,000 people will die from multi-drug resistant tuberculosis.
-Almost half a million more will die from other infections that don’t respond to antimicrobial treatment.
+Infectious disease experts have been concerned about drug-resistant bacteria for years.
+Back in 2019, researchers at the United Nations issued an alarming analysis about drug-resistant infections.
+It predicted that in 2019, 230,000 people would die from multi-drug resistant tuberculosis.
+Almost half a million more were expected to die from other infections that don’t respond to antimicrobial treatment.
+Starting in 2020, however, collective attention focused primarily on a virus, SARS-CoV-2.
+That doesn’t mean that drug-resistant bacteria and fungi are no longer a threat, though.

 Death Toll from Drug-Resistant Infections to Hit 10 Million:

-In the next couple of decades, the experts expect that number to reach 10 million deaths each year.
+In the next couple of decades, experts expect the number of deaths from drug-resistant infections to exceed 10 million each year.
 The human and economic toll from superbugs will become staggering.

-The CDC has identified C. diff, carbapenem-resistant Enterobacteriacea and gonorrhea as urgent threats in the US.
-The director of the UN Interagency Coordination Group on Antimicrobial Resistance, Dr. Haileyesus Getahun, has termed the situation “a silent tsunami.”
+The director of the UN Interagency Coordination Group on Antimicrobial Resistance, Dr. Haileyesus Getahun, termed the situation “a silent tsunami.”

 Bacteria are not the only organisms that have evolved to evade the medications we use to treat them.
-Recently, a common fungus, Candida auris, has developed resistance to most antifungal medications.
+Within the last decade, a common fungus, Candida auris, has developed resistance to most antifungal medications.

 What Can We Do About Drug-Resistant Pathogens?

-The UN panel is calling for a coordinated global initiative to phase out the use of antimicrobials in animal feed; invest in new technologies to overcome drug resistance; and regulate the inappropriate use of antibiotics.
+The UN panel called for a coordinated global initiative to phase out the use of antimicrobials in animal feed; invest in new technologies to overcome drug resistance; and regulate the inappropriate use of antibiotics.
 All of these steps would reduce the development of further drug-resistant infections.
+Given the current state of the world, however, we don’t expect much progress soon.

 Learn More: